Top 10 Successful Celebrities Who Dropped Out of School

 Jennifer Lawrence

 Jennifer Shrader Lawrence is an American actress.
-Lawrence began her career in television, playing her first major role as a main cast member on the TBS sitcom The Bill Engvall Show... read more
+She began her career in television with a starring role on the TBS sitcom The Bill Engvall Show.

 Mark Zuckerberg

 Mark Elliot Zuckerberg is an American technology entrepreneur and philanthropist.
-He is known for co-founding and leading Facebook as its chairman and chief executive officer.
+He is best known for co-founding Facebook, Inc., where he serves as chairman and chief executive officer.
+Zuckerberg launched Facebook in 2004 while attending Harvard University.... read more

 Avril Lavigne

-Avril Ramona Lavigne is a Canadian–French singer-songwriter and actress.
-By the age of 15, she had appeared on stage with Shania Twain; by 16, she had signed a two-album recording contract with Arista Records worth more than $2 million.
+Avril Ramona Lavigne (born September 27, 1984) is a Canadian singer-songwriter and actress.
+At age 14, she won a radio contest singing with Shania Twain, performing before a large arena crowd.
+By age 16, she had signed a two-album recording contract with Arista Records, reportedly worth over $2 million.... read more

 Billie Joe Armstrong